alin-c/vbs-formatter/README.md

 ## Extension Settings
 None

-## Known Issues
-- in a For...
-Next loop, any method incidentally named Next (ex. of a cursor) breaks the formatting after it (probably, does the same for other keywords which appear as method names)

 ## Release Notes
+###0.0.3
+- fix the known issue of broken code when a method called Next (of a custom cursor) is called

 ### 0.0.2
 - fix activation to cover code autodetected as vba